ConsumerDataStandardsAustralia/standards/slate/source/includes/secondary/_energy_security.md

 ## Energy

-For the energy sector requests for the following data clusters are Shared Responsibility Data Requests for which the Australian Energy Market Operator (AEMO) is the single designated data holder:
+For the energy sector requests for the following data clusters are Shared Responsibility Data Requests for which the Australian Energy Market Operator (AEMO) is the single designated secondary data holder:

 * NMI Standard Data
 * Energy Usage
 * Distributed Energy Resources